razuf/apa/README.md

 ## Intention, Pro & Cons

 I started this project to learn for myself - so the focus was on learning and have fun!
-You could use it if you like - there are some test coverage - but for production I would recomend the [Decimal](https://github.com/ericmj/decimal) package!
+You could use it if you like - there are some test coverage - but for production I would recommend the [Decimal](https://github.com/ericmj/decimal) package!

 Some limits and 'bugs' in standard Erlang/Elixir: